Automotive industry in Serbia: FAP

 In 1952 Fabrika automobila Priboj (FAP) was founded and a year later the first trucks were produced based on a licence from Saurer.
 First domestically designed vehicles where introduced in serial production by 1965.
 In 1970 a production, technical and financial cooperation contract was signed by FAP with Daimler-Benz.
 In 1978 FAP began its collaboration with the Military Technical Institute Belgrade and started developing and producing special military vehicles.
 Since the 2010s, FAP has military oriented and heavily limited production.

-FCA Srbija

-The Fiat 500L is manufactured in Kragujevac.